iammanojkumarrath/certificate-verification-2.0/README.md

 Push to the branch (git push origin feature/your-feature) 🚀.
 Open a pull request 📬.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details. 📜 📬 Contact
+📬 Contact
 For issues or suggestions, open an issue on GitHub or contact  iammanojkumarrath@gmail.com. 💌